Skip to main content

 • help identify and address issues.

-• how they’re delivering clinical care and services
+• how they’re delivering clinical aged care services

-• the quality of care and services workers* are delivering.
-For example, through quality assurance or system* reviews (Outcome 2.8).
+• the quality of aged care services workers are delivering.
+For example, through quality assurance or system reviews (Outcome 2.8).

 Make sure the organisation has a culture of safety, inclusion and quality by monitoring and investigating areas you find in the organisation’s reports you can improve.
 Identify opportunities and make recommendations to your organisation to improve its culture of safety, including quality care.
 Provide feedback and support to the provider.